Fantastic Four #271-273

 ...but it turns out that the real Warlord is his wife, a rogue Valkyrie.
 Nathaniel is naive and just happy to have what seems to be a loving wife and a child (Reed's half-brother!).

 One thing about this story is that it is wrapped up extremely quickly.
-All of the sudden there's a two page montage describing a great battle that we barely get to see.
+All of a sudden there's a two page montage describing a great battle that we barely get to see.

 And then there's a big explosion (Wyatt saved the day) and then a one page wrap-up.
 We don't get to see much of the father/son reunion, Reed's memory issues aren't resolved, and Nathaniel Richards quickly decides he's going to stay in the alternate dimension (at Reed's encouragement, actually).
 Between the truncated fight and the quick wrap-up, it's almost like this was originally planned to be another issue in length but it got cut short.